core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint SHALL transfer Class E message fields in the ciphertext of the COSE object in the OSCOAP message.
 The sending endpoint SHALL included Class I message fields in the Additional Authenticated Data (AAD) of the AEAD algorithm, allowing the receiving endpoint to detect if the value has changed in transfer.
 Class U message fields SHALL NOT be protected in transfer.
 Class I and Class U message field values are transferred in the header or options part of the OSCOAP message which is visible to proxies.

 Message fields not visible to proxies, i.e. transported in the ciphertext of the COSE object, are called "Inner".
-Message fields transferred in the header or options part of the OSCOAP message which is visible to proxies are called "Outer".
+Message fields transferred in the header or options part of the OSCOAP message, which is visible to proxies, are called "Outer".

 CoAP message fields are either Inner or Outer: Inner if the value is intended for the destination endpoint, Outer if the value is intended for a proxy.
 An OSCOAP message may contain both an Inner and an Outer message field of certain CoAP message fields.
 Inner and Outer message fields are processed independently.

 ## CoAP Payload

 The CoAP Payload, if present in the original message, SHALL be encrypted and integrity protected and is thus a Class E message field.
-The sending endpoint writes the payload of the original CoAP message into the plaintext {{plaintext}} input to the COSE object.
+The sending endpoint writes the payload of the original CoAP message into the plaintext ({{plaintext}}) input to the COSE object.
 The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## CoAP Options {#coap-options}